Linear Alignment of Vision-language Models for Image Captioning: Experiments

 We visualize the joint embedding space of the RN50$\times$64 CLIP encoder without applying our linear alignment for the Flickr30k training set (29K images and 145K captions) via t-SNE \citep{vandermaaten_visualizing_2008} in \cref{fig:modality_gap}, left.
 We find that images and captions are not well aligned int the joint embedding space.
 However, after applying our linear mapping the two modalities align very well, as shown in \cref{fig:modality_gap}, right.

 \paragraph{Cross-domain Transfer} Next, we investigate the cross-domain transfer of \OurMethod from MS-COCO to all other domains.
 We show results for three settings, where we use the same mapping trained on MS-COCO, but evaluate with different datastores, (i) the target datastore, (ii) the source datastore, and (iii) source and target datastores combined.
 Here source always refers to MS-COCO data and target refers to one of Flickr30k, VizWiz, or MSRVTT.
-For this line of experiments we only compare to SmallCap since it is the only existing lightweight captioning method that uses retrieval augmentation, and thus, accesses a datastore. \cref{tab:mscoco_flickr_transfer} shows CIDEr-D and aCLIP-S scores on all domains. \OurMethod consistently outperforms SmallCap in terms of aCLIP-S. Further, \OurMethod consistently attains higher CIDEr-D scores than SmallCap on the MSRVTT dataset when using the target datastore.
-Combining data from both domains usually leads to a performance drop, which indicates that captions from the source domain do not describe images from the target domain well.
-SmallCap only outperforms \OurMethod in terms of CIDEr-D when using MS-COCO data on VizWiz.
-These results highlight the transfer capabilities of \OurMethod.
+For this line of experiments we only compare to SmallCap since it is the only existing lightweight captioning method that uses retrieval augmentation, and thus, accesses a datastore. \cref{tab:mscoco_flickr_transfer} shows CIDEr-D and RefaCLIP-S scores if applicable, otherwise aCLIP-S scores, on all domains. \OurMethod consistently outperforms SmallCap on aCLIP-S and RefaCLIP-S. Further, \OurMethod consistently outperforms SmallCap when only retrieving from the target datastore, demonstrating improved transfer capabilities.
+Combining data from both domains usually leads to a performance drop, which indicates that captions from the source domain interfere with the target domain.
+Both methods are increasingly affected by the domain shift when using the datastore from the source domain.
+However, \OurMethod still outperforms SmallCap on most metrics.
+These results demonstrate improved transfer capabilities of \OurMethod by representing images in the form of text only.